eksubin/Protocol-adaptive-STL-Unet/Readme.md

     5) run the code with the W & B setup and it will generate a dashboard with the sweep details
     6) Once the sweep is finished download the excel sheet from the W & B dashboard to get the list of best parameters.
     7) Use that parameters in the `Three level tranfer learning.ipynb` to run your custom model

+If you are using our code for your research Please cite

+[1]: S. Erattakulangara and S. G. Lingala, "Airway segmentation in speech MRI using the U-net architecture," 2020 IEEE 17th International Symposium on Biomedical Imaging (ISBI), 2020, pp. 1887-1890, doi: 10.1109/ISBI45749.2020.9098536.

+[2]:Erattakulangara, S., and Lingala, S.G.
+U-net based automatic segmentation of the vocal tract airspace in speech MRI. " 2019 international society for magnetic resonance in medicine "